The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 86.6%, 240 basis points better than the prior-year quarter.
-Operating margin was 2.4%, 90 basis points worse than the prior-year quarter.
-Net margin was 0.9%, 200 basis points better than the prior-year quarter.
+For the quarter, gross margin was 86.9%, 20 basis points better than the prior-year quarter.
+Operating margin was 7.3%, 170 basis points better than the prior-year quarter.
+Net margin was 7.0%, 440 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-Next year's average estimate for revenue is $934.7 million.
-The average EPS estimate is $0.59.
+Next year's average estimate for revenue is $1.50 billion.
+The average EPS estimate is $1.40.

 Internet software and services are being consumed in radically different ways, on new and increasingly mobile devices.
 Is LinkedIn on the right side of the revolution?
 Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.